Taoridi/Data-Professionals-Survey-Report/README.md

 7. About 60% of respondents reported to have switched career from a different field into data field
 8. The respondents are ethnically diverse with White or Caucasian and Asian or Asian American being the most ethnicities represented

-## Recommendation for Business Leaders
+## Recommendations for Business Leaders

 1. Encourage education and training: As a business leader, you should encourage and support education and training programs for your employees, which will equip them with the skills and knowledge needed to perform effectively in the data field.
 2. Consider the location of your business: As a business leader, you should consider the location of your business when hiring data professionals or setting salaries.
 This is particularly relevant if you operate globally, as salaries can vary significantly from one country to another.